scalar-labs/scalardb/docs/scalardb-server.md

 # Scalar DB Server configurations
 #

-# Port number of Scalar DB server.
+# Port number of Scalar DB Server.
 60051 by default
 scalar.db.server.port=60051

 # Prometheus exporter port.
 Use 8080 if this is not given.
 Prometheus exporter will not be started if a negative number is given.